-- A PCP is mandatory. - Network providers and facilities must be used. - Most preventive services, including routine physical exams and many immunizations for both adults and children, are fully covered at no cost to members when provided by a PCP; copayments may apply for member enrolled in a Grandfathered Plan. - Certain plan designs may require a deductible and/or coinsurance.

-- When members reach the annual out-of-pocket maximum (in network), covered services are paid at 100 percent of UPMC Health Plan's contracted rate without member cost share. - Cost shares may still apply to members enrolled in the Grandfather plan. - Obstetricians/gynecologists are credentialed for routine gynecological visits and mammogram screenings.
+- A PCP is mandatory. - In-network providers and facilities must be used. - Most preventive services, including routine physical exams and many immunizations for both adults and children, are fully covered at no cost to Members when provided by an in-network PCP; copayments may apply for Member enrolled in a Grandfathered Plan. - Certain plan designs may require a deductible and/or coinsurance. - When Members reach the annual out-of-pocket maximum (in network), covered services are paid at 100 percent of UPMC Health Plan's contracted rate without Member cost share. - Note: Cost shares may still apply to Members enrolled in the Grandfathered Plan. - Obstetricians/Gynecologists are credentialed for routine gynecological visits and mammogram screenings.

-- Emergency services by any provider are covered if the health care services are provided to a member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one of the following: - Placing the health of the member (or with respect to a woman, the health of the woman or her unborn child) in serious jeopardy; - o Serious impairment to bodily functions; or - Serious dysfunction of any bodily organ or part. - Urgent care by any provider is covered if the health care services are provided to a member who reasonably believes that delaying care until the member can contact or see their personal physician may place the health of the member in jeopardy. - ► See Non-emergency Services, UPMC Health Plan Commercial, Chapter C.
+Emergency services by any provider are covered if the health care services are provided to a Member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one or more of the following:

+- Placing the health of the Member (or with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy - Serious impairment to bodily functions - Serious dysfunction of any bodily organ or part

+Urgent care by an in-network provider is covered if the health care services are provided to a Member who reasonably believes that delaying care until the Member can contact or see their personal physician may place the health of the Member in jeopardy.